MEI Travel Banner Ad

 You can cruise without a passport from Seattle to Alaska

 For many, the seasonal cruise destination of Alaska is high on their bucket lists.
-An Alaskan cruise even lures those who wouldn’t necessarily consider a cruise.
+An Alaskan cruise even lures those who wouldn’t normally consider a cruise.
 These vacations are more about the destination than the cruise ship.
 Cruises to Alaska appeal to nature lovers, photographers, and explorers.
 On an Alaskan cruise, you can set off in search of glacial vistas, wildlife encounters, and some of the freshest seafood.

-These itineraries usually include port stops in Juneau, Ketchikan, and Skagway, Alaska.
-These itineraries can visit Victoria and Vancouver, British Columbia as well.
-These ports of call offer a variety of shore excursion options from helicopter rides over glaciers, to whale watching, bear sightings, salmon bakes, and historic gold route tours.
+These itineraries usually include port stops in JuneauKetchikan, and Skagway, Alaska.
+These itineraries often visit Victoria and/or Vancouver, British Columbia as well.
+These ports of call offer a variety of shore excursion options from helicopter rides over glaciers to whale watching, bear sightings, salmon bakes, and historic gold route tours.

 Do you need a passport for Hawaii?

-The accessibility of the Hawaiian islands makes it a popular cruise destination especially for those looking to stay within the United States.
+The accessibility of the Hawaiian islands makes it a popular cruise destination, especially for those looking to stay within the United States.

-Most Hawaiian cruises depart from the island of Oahu, visiting the Big Island and Maui.
+Some Hawaiian cruises depart from the island of Oahu, visiting the Big Island and Maui.
 Some cruises also visit the island of Kauai.
 With attractions like Pearl Harbor, Waikiki Beach, and a selection of luaus, Oahu definitely requires a couple days to explore either pre-cruise or post cruise.

-An over-night visit to the island of Maui is common on a Hawaiian cruise as well.
+An overnight visit to the island of Maui is common on a Hawaiian cruise as well.
 Some of Maui’s most popular attractions include the Road to Hana and Haleakala Crater.

 You can cruise without a passport to Bermuda